One-Day Symposium/Conference

 Every month, around 70 women in the U.S. are shot and killed by their partners.
 In fact, firearms are used in the majority of domestic violence homicides today.

-What will be the further implications of the Court’s decision for the domestic violence crisis?
 How has the proliferation of guns in U.S. homes shaped historical patterns of domestic (physical, sexual, and psychological) abuse?
-What are the lessons from history?
+What are the implications of the Supreme Court’s recent Bruen decision on gun ownership for the domestic violence crisis?
 What will the likely role of history and historians be in a post-Bruen world where “historical analogy” is the primary test in deciding legal cases?

-This one-day symposium will convene leading researchers and practitioners from a variety of perspectives for a wide-ranging conversation about how firearms and domestic violence are entwined, historically and today.
-Speakers will include:
+This one-day symposium convened leading researchers and practitioners from a variety of perspectives for a wide-ranging conversation about how firearms and domestic violence are entwined, historically and today.

 Historical Research